Santa Fe Opera: Theatres and other facilities

 There have been three theatres on the present site of The Santa Fe Opera's approximately (now) 150 acres of land.
 Each has been located on the same site on a mesa, with the audience facing West toward an ever-changing horizon of sunsets and thunderstorms, frequently visible throughout many productions when no backdrops are used.
-Over the years, because of the first and second theatres' exposure to weather, rains covered audiences and orchestra members (and threatened the latter's instruments), requiring occasional cancellations, postponements, or extended intermissions.
-This situation, along with other factors (e.g. the general wish to improve acoustics, to comply with the Americans with Disabilities Act, to improve patron facilities, and to provide more seating) led to the decision to construct the third theatre.
+In the first two theaters, the exposure to weather caused occasional cancellations, postponements, or extended intermissions.
+The rain, the want to improve acoustics, improve patron facilities, comply with the Americans with Disabilities Act, and provide more seating led to the making of the Crosby Theater.

-Three key features of each of the theatres has been the fact that, unlike a conventional opera house or theatre, there is no fly system to allow for scenery to be lowered from above, there is no proscenium arch (and thus no curtain nor means of projecting surtitles), the sides of the house are open, and the rear of the stage may be completely opened to provide westward views.
+Three features distinguish each of the Santa Fe Opera theaters from any conventional opera house.
+There is no fly system to allow for scenery to be lowered from above.
+There is no proscenium arch which does not include a curtain and no means for projecting surtitles.
+And the sides of the house are open, and the rear of the stage may be completely opened to provide westward views.

 Performances begin close to sunset, so that the lighting of the productions is not compromised by the sides of the theatre being open to the outside environment.
 Since the 2011 season, the starting time has been moved up by one half-hour from the original 9pm time.
+The start time is moved up again at the end of July or beginning of August to 8pm.
 More social aspects of the performance starting time include giving opera-goers the opportunity to observe New Mexico sunsets against the surrounding landscape and the tradition of tailgate dining.